CSCfi/csc-user-guide/docs/quantum-computing/overview.md

 # Overview

+!!! success "Helmi Pilot Phase is now open!"
+    The Helmi Pilot Phase is now open!
+[More details about the Pilot Phase](../helmi/lumi-helmi-pilot-phase/).

 ## Helmi

 **5 Qubit Quantum Computer**

-!!! success "FiQCI Pilot Phase is now open!"
-    The FiQCI Pilot Phase is now open!
-[More details about the Pilot Phase](../helmi/lumi-helmi-pilot-phase/).

-Helmi, the first Finnish quantum computer, built by IQM and operated by VTT.
-Presently, Helmi provides 5 qubits, and will be upgraded to 20, then 50 qubits in the near future.
+Helmi, the first Finnish quantum computer, is co-developed by VTT and IQM Quantum Computers.
+Presently, Helmi provides 5 qubits.
 With Helmi, users can run quantum programmes and algorithms on a platform with real noise and decoherence.

-Access to Helmi is provided through LUMI which acts as a portal for Quantum Computing resources.
-Users will need to apply for a project through LUMI and submit jobs to Helmi through LUMI.
-Applying for a project is done through [MyCSC](../../accounts/how-to-create-new-project/) where the user will need to select "**Development**" under "Select LUMI access mode".
+Access to Helmi is provided through the LUMI supecomputer environment.
+Users will need to apply for a quantum computing project on LUMI, which gives access to Helmi through the LUMI job scheduler (SLURM).
+Applying for a project is done through [MyCSC](../../accounts/how-to-create-new-project/).

 For further reading: